-- i.
-During well-visit exam and initial intake for new patients - ii.
-During other visits when behavior may be relevant to acute concern (e.g., tobacco use when patient presents with cough) - b.
-Patient assessment addresses personal health behaviors and disease risk factors, based on age, gender, health issues - i.
-Behaviors and risks assessed should include a majority of the following (or other primary prevention procedures) as appropriate to the patient population: Alcohol and Drug Use, Awareness of Lead Exposure, Breast Self-Examination, Low Fat Diet and Exercise, Use of Sunscreen, Safe Sex, Testicular Self-Examination, Tobacco Avoidance, and Flu Vaccine - c.
-Specialist must be actively assessing preventive gaps and have a process to refer back to PCP if preventive services is out of scope for the specialist
+- a.
+Patient questionnaire or other mechanism is used to elicit information about personal health behaviors that may be contributing to disease risk. - i.
+During well-visit exam and initial intake for new patients. - ii.
+During other visits when behavior may be relevant to acute concern (e.g., tobacco use when patient presents with cough). - b.
+Patient assessment addresses personal health behaviors and disease risk factors, based on age, gender, health issues. - i.
+Behaviors and risks assessed should include a majority of the following (or other primary prevention procedures) as appropriate to the patient population: Alcohol and Drug Use, Awareness of Lead Exposure, Breast Self-Examination, Low Fat Diet and Exercise, Use of Sunscreen, Safe Sex, Testicular Self-Examination, Tobacco Avoidance, and Flu Vaccine. - c.
+Specialist must be actively assessing preventive gaps and have a process to refer back to PCP if preventive services is out of scope for the specialist.

-Required for PCMH Designation: YES Predicate Logic: n/a PCMH Validation Notes for Site Visits
+Required for PCMH Designation: YES Predicate Logic: n/a PCMH Validation Notes for Site Visits • Provide a copy of the patient intake form & discuss the process for identifying

-- Provide a copy of the patient intake form & discuss the process for identifying patients in need of preventive services - Counseling on isolated elements of prevention, such as tobacco cessation, does not meet the intent of this capability; only comprehensive primary prevention meets the intent - Specialists discuss approach to preventive care, process to identify gaps and follow up process to ensure preventive services are met
+- Provide a copy of the patient intake form & discuss the process for identifying patients in need of preventive services - Counseling on isolated elements of prevention, such as tobacco cessation, does not meet the intent of this capability; only comprehensive primary prevention meets the intent

+Specialists - discuss approach to preventive care, process to identify gaps and follow up process to ensure preventive services are met